 • Candidates must meet all current requirements and any new requirements required to enter into the program.

 • The candidate must finish all prerequisite courses no later than August 31st of the year they originally applied.
-All transcripts must be received upon completion of missing courses and no later than September.
+All transcripts must be received upon completion of missing courses no later than September.
 If transcripts are not available until a later date, the candidate must notify the Office of Student Services.

 elpd-application-timeline